Powdery Mildew on Roses: How To Get Rid Of Mildew On Roses

 Maintaining good air circulation is one of the main keys to preventing powdery mildew infestation.

-Be sure to keep your rose bushes well-pruned so air can circulate freely through them.
+Be sure to keep your rose bushes well-pruned so air movement circulates freely through them.

 Avoid touching unaffected limbs with pruners used to prune away infected limbs.